 Our trailers are focused on overt security that deters criminals.
 In fact, one retailer saw a 69% decrease in grab and go theft by placing our mobile security trailers in their parking lots.
 While LVT Units are typically stationed outside of the store, this retailer found that our units reduced merchandise shrink inside the store because bad actors saw the cameras and never entered the building.

 Another retailer decreased parking lot incidents by up to 70% by deploying LVT Units in their parking lots.
 This included a reduction of break-ins, violent crimes, loitering, and other incidents that negatively impacted the store.
-To learn more about how we helped this retailer, check out our case study here.

 If you want to learn more about LVT and how we can help the retail industry, request a free quote.
 Also explore our retail use cases so you can be better prepared for the holiday shopping season.